jamesbeedy/serverless-activity-monitor/README.md

 ```

 ## Web API Usage Examples
-The CRUD API is capible of preforming the following operations on an `activity_type`:
+The CRUD API is capable of preforming the following operations on an `activity_type`:

     - create
     - list